loginom/loginom-help-en-omegat/data/integration/connections/list/rest-service.md

    * **Client certificate files** is selected if authentification by the client certificate is required.
 If this authentification type is used, it is required to select necessary certificate and private key from file storage and enter the private key password.
 * **Username, Password**: the field becomes active if *Username and password* type is selected.
 They set user authentification parameters during his registration in the web service system.
 * **OAuth token**: the field becomes active if *OAuth token* type is selected.
 The token string is entered.
-* **Хранилище сертификатов** — выпадающий список, который становится доступен при выборе *Клиентский сертификат из хранилища*.
+* **Certificate store**: the drop-down list that becomes available when selecting *Client certificate from store*.
 One of the certificate stores available in the system is selected from the list.
 Then the certificate used for authentification is selected in the table under the list.
 * **User certificate** field becomes active when selecting *Client certificate files* in which certificate location is specified (in file storage) that is used for connection to REST service.
 * **Private key** field becomes active when selecting *Client certificate files* in which private key location is specified (in file storage) that is used for connection to REST service.
 * **Private key password** field becomes active if *Client certificate files* type is selected.
 This password enables to decrypt the key.